madewhatnow/OpenProjectRaspberryPi/index.md

 open source and with a free community version, although some premium features are limited to the paid-for cloud & enterprise versions.
 If you want to run your own server, the project suggests a Linux-based server with 4 GB RAM, and supplies various .deb/.rpm packages, or docker images for easy installation.

-The newer Raspberry Pi 4 boards are compact and power efficient, and with 4 cores & 4 GB of RAM at least on paper look capable of running OpenProject, making for a power-efficient and compact solution to run a server for at least a small team.
+The newer Raspberry Pi 4 boards are compact and power efficient, and with 4 cores & 4 GB of RAM at least on paper look capable of running OpenProject.
+This would make for a very power-efficient and compact solution for (at least) small teams or local test installations.

 The downside?
-OpenProject does not support the ARM architecture, so any described methods based on .deb/.rpm or docker fails miserably.
-But if you found this page, your probably know all about that anyway.
+OpenProject officially does not support the ARM architecture, so any described installation methods based on .deb/.rpm packages or docker fails miserably.
+The support forum has a few threads on this dating back several years, but little to no help on making this happen.
+But if you found this page, your probably know all about that already.

-## Good news: OpenProject work on ARM (unofficially, at least)!
+## Good news: OpenProject runs on ARM (unofficially, at least)!

-It's actually possible to get OpenProject working on a Raspberry Pi.
-I'd highly recommend a RPi4 with 4 GB RAM (or a similar board).
-It might be possible to get by with the 2 GB version and sufficient swap space, but that's something I haven't tested yet.
+It's possible to get OpenProject working on a Raspberry Pi.
+I highly recommend a RPi4 with 4 GB RAM (or a similar board).
+It might be possible to get by with the 2 GB version and sufficient swap space, but that's something I haven't tested yet, and seems ill advised.
+During the installation and compilation process, memory usage maxes out at about 3.1 Gb.

 ## Status (Feb 2020)

-As of now, my OpenProject Raspberry Pi server has an uptime of about 2 weeks, without any obvious problems, good responsibility and no issues.
+As of now, my OpenProject Raspberry Pi server has an uptime of about 2 weeks, good responsiveness and no issues worth talking about.

 The downside?
 Consider this installation protocol an 'alpha' version.
-I seem to invariably run into a problem where (independently of which ruby/npm/gem versions I start out with) OpenProject doesn't compile correctly, and after changing npm/ruby versions a couple of times, it suddenly works.
-Which makes this obviously a pretty rough instruction set.
+It takes 4 to 6 hours to go through, and I seem to invariably run into a problem where (independently of which ruby/npm/gem versions I start out with) OpenProject does initially not compile, usually due to a SASS-related problem.
+After changing npm/ruby versions a couple of times it suddenly works.
+I am fully aware that this 'bug' makes this a rather rough guide.

-Github doesn't allow me to upload a prepared system image, but if you send me a message I can supply a prepared system image with Raspian/OpenProject preinstalled.
-Just copy that onto a SD card, and you are good to go.
+Github doesn't allow me to upload a prepared system image, but if you send me a message I can give a link to a prepared system image with Raspian/OpenProject preinstalled.
+Just copy that onto a SD card, change the passwords and you are good to go.

-Or help me fix the last few kinks in the protodcol.
-Any hints & tips are appreciated.
+Or help me fix the last few kinks in the protocol.
+Any hints & suggestions are appreciated.

+## Key issues

+* bcrypt
+* apache configuration

 ## How to install Openproject on Raspian